digitalave/digitalave-old-site.github.io/_posts/2019-12-16-How_To_Setup_Intrusion_Detection_Using_Snort_on_PfSense.md

 **Snort** is an intrusion detection and prevention system.
 Snort protects your network against hackers, security threats such as exploits, DDOS attacks and viruses.
-Network security is on of the Highly demand discussion now a days.
+Network security is on of the most highly demand discussion now a days.

 In this case you should consider deploying IDS or IPS system to detect and protect your network from attackers.

 ### STEP 01: Install Snort

-In order to install Snort.
+Now Let's start to install Snort package.

 Headover to...

 **System > Package Manager > Available Packages**